VJAI/http-supervisor/README.md

 ## Usage

 Reference the script at the end of the body.
-Invoke `httpSupervisor.default.init()` to start the tool.
+Invoke `httpSupervisor.init()` to start the tool.

 ```html
 <html>